The Augustus Club

 A Special Group of Committed People Like You

 PETA’s Augustus Club honors those who are leaving a legacy for animals through a planned gift to PETA.
-There are no fees or charges to belong, and members receive quarterly newsletters containing special features on PETA’s history and our impact on animal-abusing industries and profiles of members and the animals they’ve helped save.
+There are no fees or charges to belong, and members receive semi-annual newsletters containing special features on PETA’s history and our impact on animal-abusing industries and profiles of members and the animals they’ve helped save.
 Augustus Club members also receive invitations to special events throughout the year.

 Augustus’ noble image, dignity, and innocence make him a fitting symbol of the plight of all animals who have endured—and are still enduring—abuse at the hands of humans.